Well, congrats on getting ScrapeBox (if you don’t see how you can get ScrapeBox at a discounted price). We will see how ScrapeBox can help you.

 Private proxies are maintained by individuals/organizations, and let out to users like you and me.

-Typically you are provided a list of proxies that you buy, user ids and passwords to use those proxies.
-The cheapest but reliable proxy service I know of is CheapPrivateProxies.
+Typically you are provided with a list of proxies that you buy, user ids and passwords to use those proxies.

-At $5 you get 10 proxies per month.
-The proxies are moderately fast, and just work.
+Cheap proxy providers typically offer ~10 proxies for $5 per month.
+The proxies are moderately fast and just work.
 If they don’t work they get replaced.

 Moving on with rest of the settings to optimize your ScrapeBox experience.